-Stop spending too much money, get a budget, and start an emergency fund.
+Stop spending too much money, create a budget, and start an emergency fund.
 Bring your spending into control by tracking all your expenses for at least a month.
 Then, put your expenses into categories and total up each category.
 This lets you know exactly where your money is going.
-You could go a step forward and calculate a percentage for each category so you can judge how much of your income is going toward housing expenses, gas, food, etc. To calculate the percentage, divide the total amount of monthly spending by the each category amount.
+You can optionally calculate a percentage for each category so you can judge how much of your income is going toward housing expenses, gas, food, etc. To calculate a percentage, divide the each category amount by the total monthly spending.

 Once you’ve analyzed your spending it’s time to make changes to where your money goes.
 If it seems like you’re spending an abnormal amount of money in any category, look for ways to cut back on that expense.
 For example, if more than 25% of your income is going toward food, you should figure out how you can reduce your food costs.
 Here’s an example of how you can allocate your monthly expenses.

 3. Figure out how much debt you have.Up until now, you’ve probably remained oblivious to how much debt you really have.
 Now’s the time to face the reality of your debt.
 Make a list of all your debts, the amount you owe, the interest rate, and the minimum payment.
 Use recent billing statements, canceled checks or bank statements, and your credit report to get a complete list of everyone you owe.

 4. Decide how you can get extra money to pay off your debt.If you’re currently paying the minimum every month, it will take you several years, maybe even decades to finally pay off your debt.
 To pay off your debt much faster, you’ll have to send more than the minimum payment to at least one of your accounts each month.
 Get creative in how you come up with the extra money by cutting back on your current expenses and by looking for ways to increase your income.